Mountain Dew Green Label Art

 jeffstaple, “Staple X”

 “2007 is Staple's 10th Anniversary.
 Coincidentally, the traditional gift for a 10th anniversary is aluminum or tin; so the bottle in its existing form was a perfect canvas.
-I wanted to create a simple and elegant design that enhances the qualities of the bottle itself.”
+I wanted to create a simple and elegant design that enhances the qualities of the bottle itself.”jeffstaple (New York, NY)

 Jeff Ng, aka jeffstaple, has masterfully created a unique perspective for communication through his company Staple Design.
 From his headquarters at his boutique, The Reed Space, Jeff and his creative associates produce Staple clothing as well as projects for everyone from Burton to Apple.
 2007 is an important year for Jeff — he's just opened The Reed Space store in Japan, and is also celebrating 10-years of Staple Design.
 As part of the 10-year celebration, Staple Design is issuing many limited edition items, including his Dew bottle design.